 Go to Colorado’s Bureau of Animal Protection (BAP) website.
 Then click on the county where the abuse occurred, and the phone number of the local Humane Society or Sheriff’s Office will appear.

 Or call Colorado’s Humane Society directly at (720) 913-7867 (STOP), or text 274637 (CRIMES), or fill out its online complaint form.
 The Colorado Human Society is open on Monday through Friday from 8 AM to 5 PM with the exception of major holidays.
-But it is open 24/7 for emergencies.
+However, it is open 24/7 for emergencies.
 If you have additional questions, call the Human Society at (720) 241-7111.
 It investigates allegations of animal cruelty per the Animal Protection Act §35-42-101, et seq.

-People should call their local animal control agency with questions about pet vaccinations, spay/neuter laws, barking ordinances, pet licenses, and running at large.
+Call your local animal control agency with questions about pet vaccinations, spay/neuter laws, barking ordinances, pet licenses, and running at large.

-Legal references:
+Legal References:

 (1) No animal shall be mistreated or neglected to such degree or abandoned in any circumstance so that the animal’s life or health is endangered.